 The aim of professional master's degrees is to emphasize a core of professional studies for professional practice, focusing on skills and practical analysis over theory and research.
-Kent State offers 20 professional master's degrees: Master of Architecture (MArc), Master of Arts in Economics (MAE), Master of Arts in Teaching (MAT), Master of Business Administration (MBA), Master of Digital Sciences (MDS), Master of Education (MEd), Master of Fine Arts (MFA), Master of Geographic Information Science (MGISc), Master of Health Care Design (MHCD), Master of Landscape Architecture I/II (MLA1/2), Master of Liberal Studies (LSM), Master of Library and Information Science (MLIS), Master of Music (MM), Master of Public Administration (MPA), Master of Public Health (MPH), Master of Science in Accounting (MSA), Master of Science in Nursing (MSN), Master of Technology (MTech) and Master of Urban Design (MUD).
+Kent State offers 2019 professional master's degrees: Master of Architecture (MArc), Master of Arts in Economics (MAE), Master of Arts in Teaching (MAT), Master of Business Administration (MBA), Master of Digital Sciences (MDS), Master of Education (MEd), Master of Fine Arts (MFA), Master of Geographic Information Science (MGISc), Master of Health Care Design (MHCD), Master of Landscape Architecture I/II (MLA1/2), Master of Liberal Studies (LSM), Master of Public Health (MPH), Master of Science in Accounting (MSA), Master of Science in Nursing (MSN), Master of Technology (MTech) and Master of Urban Design (MUD).